 It is unusual for a tire to blow out while driving, especially if the tires are maintained properly.
-It is much more likely for a tire to experience a slow leak.
-See Tires $\Leftrightarrow$ 281.

-In the event of a blowout, follow these tips:
+See Tires \Rightarrow 277.
+If air goes out of a tire, it is much more likely to leak out slowly.
+But if there is ever a blowout, here are a few tips about what to expect and what to do:

-A front tire blowout causes the vehicle to pull toward the side of the flat.
+If a front tire fails, the flat tire creates a drag that pulls the vehicle toward that side.
 Take your foot off the accelerator pedal and grip the steering wheel firmly.
-Steer to maintain lane position, and then gently brake to a stop.
+Steer to maintain lane position, and then gently brake to a stop, well off the road, if possible.

 A rear blowout, particularly on a curve, acts much like a skid and may require the same correction as used in a skid.
 Stop pressing the accelerator pedal and steer to straighten the vehicle.
 It may be very bumpy and noisy.
-Gently brake to a stop.
+Gently brake to a stop, well off the road, if possible.